olivercalazans/olivercalazans/README.md

   <br>

   NetXplorer is a command-line tool developed in Python for network analysis and exploration.
-It allows users to gather information about active devices and services, providing a simple and efficient interface for Linux users.
-It was used as a proof of concept for the [OffScan](https://github.com/olivercalazans/netxplorer) project.
+It allows users to gather information about active devices and services, providing a simple and efficient interface for Linux users. <br>
+  ***This project was used as a proof of concept for the OffScan project.***
 </div>